L0ren2/songbook/README.md

 ### prerequisites

-The chordbook assumes that you have installed a view general latex-packages for using latex.
+The chordbook assumes that you have installed a few general latex-packages for using latex.
 Especially `pdflatex` and `luatex` are a must have.
 Windows users can get access to these via installing [MikTex](https://miktex.org/).
 I assume that UNIX-users know how to install software (or at least how to search for the information on google or duckduckgo) since they are superior ;)